Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 Claude Sonnet 5 is Anthropic's balanced daily-driver model — near-Opus performance at $3/$15, a 1M-token context window, and adaptive thinking on by default.

-We've spent the past week running Sonnet 5 as our default model for everything from bug hunts to drafting these very posts, and the short version of this Claude Sonnet 5 review is simple: it's the model most people should reach for first.
-Opus 4.8 is still the heavyweight and Haiku 4.5 is still the cheap sprinter, but Sonnet 5 is the one that quietly handles 80% of the work.
-Here's where it fits, what it costs, and when to reach for something else.
+We've run it as our default for everything from bug hunts to drafting these posts, and the short version is simple: it's the model most people should reach for first.
+Opus is still the heavyweight and Haiku 4.5 is still the cheap sprinter, but this is the one that quietly handles 80% of the work.
 For the full lineup, our Claude models explained pillar maps every tier.

 What is Claude Sonnet 5?